Hackndo/en.hackndo.github.io/_posts/2020-03-03-ntlm-relay.md

 It has been integrated in [ntlmrelayx](https://github.com/SecureAuthCorp/impacket/blob/master/examples/ntlmrelayx.py) tool via the use of the `--remove-mic` parameter.

-Let's take our example from earlier, but this time with a domain controller that is still vulnerable.
+Let's take our earlier example, but this time with a domain controller that is still vulnerable.
 This is what it looks like in practice.

 [![Drop the MIC](/assets/uploads/2020/03/ntlm_removemic.png)](/assets/uploads/2020/03/ntlm_removemic.png)